Masahigo/blog/source/_drafts/Working-with-Docker-for-Windows-and-WSL.md

 First time I had to face Linux in my working career was in a project where we used IaaS services from AWS for hosting a .NET based web application.
 You might be thinking where do you need Linux in this picture?
 Well, I learned that you can't get around it for things like _load balancing_, _ssl certificates_ and _bastion hosts_ to start with.

 And it doesn't stop there.
-Container technologies like _Docker_ and _Kubernetes, _CLI tools for public cloud platforms_, _test automation_, the whole front-end development ecosystem..
+Container technologies like _Docker_ and _Kubernetes, _CLI tools for public cloud platforms_, _test automation_, the whole _front-end development ecosystem_..
 Modern software development is cross-platform nowadays.

 ## Docker for Windows